Zarina Wahab: Early life

-Wahab was born in Visakhapatnam, Andhra Pradesh into a Muslim family.
-She is fluent in her mother tongue Urdu, in addition to Telugu, Hindi and English.
+Wahab was born in Visakhapatnam.
+She is fluent in her mother tongue Telugu, in addition to Urdu, Hindi and English.
 She was trained at Film and Television Institute of India (FTII), Pune.
 Wahab has three sisters and one brother.

 Career

 After receiving negative feedback about her appearance from film producer Raj Kapoor, Wahab worked on her appearance and attended film parties and events.
 She eventually got noticed and was cast in films.
 She was usually cast as the middle-class girl after her first leading role in Basu Chatterjee's Chit Chor (1976) in movies like Agar, Jazbaat, Sawan Ko Aane Do, and Raees Zada.
 She was nominated for a Filmfare Award in the Best Actress category for Gharonda (1977).
 She has acted in many Malayalam, Telugu, Tamil, films.
 Wahab made a comeback to Malayalam films with Calendar, in 2009 and has continued to act in Malayalam movies.
 She is still remembered for her role in the critically acclaimed Adaminte Makan Abu.
 She also appeared in My Name Is Khan as the mother of Rizwan Khan (Shah Rukh Khan's character).
 Wahab currently plays older roles in television serials.